cjboake/raptor/random/notes.md

 * The first three are going to need two paramters: Name of statistic, and it's values
 * Let's just parse as plaintext first and then implement the URL routes (although that is better)

+- Goal for today:
+    * Get the parser working
+    * show this by printing messages based on function hit